ditikrushna/ditikrushna/README.md

 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me**

-I am an Engineer with a primary focus on cloud security, data security, and distributed systems.
-My passion lies in exploring these technical realms and constructing solutions that excel in the ever-evolving field of cybersecurity.
-Beyond my engineering pursuits, I enjoy hobbies such as dirt bike riding, gaming, and competitive coding.
+I work on cloud security, with a focus on building secure and scalable systems.
+Outside of code: dirt bikes, gaming, and a bit of competitive coding.

 <!--STARTS_HERE_QUOTE_README-->
 <i>❝The microcontroller inside a MacBook charger is about as powerful as the original Macintosh computer.❞</i>